Ulixes-8/Predator-Prey-Implementation/performance_experiment/README.md

 ## Overview

-This framework provides a comprehensive suite for benchmarking and analyzing the performance of predator-prey simulation implementations.
+This framework provides a comprehensive suite for benchmarking and analyzing the performance of predator-prey simulation refactorings/implementations.
 The code has been structured to follow software engineering best practices including modularity, reusability, proper documentation, and type annotations.

 ## Structure